ig3/srf/README.md

 One card is produced for each template in the templateset.

+Fields:
+ * id
+ * guid
+ * templateset
+ * fields
+ * ord

+#### guid
+A guid from Anki import, used to identify matching records if the same card is imported again, in which case the field values or templateset might be different, so need to update the matching fieldset.

+#### templateset
+The name of the templateset this fieldset relates to.
+One card will be produced for each template in the templateset (i.e. for each template with the same templateset value).

+#### fields
+The field values as a JSON serialization.

+#### ord
+For ordering the presentation of the cards.
+When a card is produced from the fieldset, the card's ord is set to the same as the fieldset's ord.

+This only affects the order of presentation of new cards.
+Cards with lower ord are presented first.

+On import from Anki, this is set to 10 * index where index is the index into the cards array.
+This should provide the same order of presentation as in Anki, except that each import begins with index 0 so cards will intermix.

 ### revlog
 A revlog record is produced each time a card is reviewed.